I am an Assistant Professor in the Department of Philosophy at the University of Toronto. I have taught here since 2011.

-I wrote a dissertation on imperatives at the University of Michigan, where I was a student from 2006-11.
+I wrote a dissertation on imperatives at the University of Michigan, Ann Arbor, where I was a Ph.D. student from 2006-11.
 While there, I worked with Allan Gibbard, Thony Gillies, Eric Swanson, and Rich Thomason.

-I was born in Omaha, Nebraska, and attended the University of Nebraska - Lincoln from 2002-5, where I was taught by Mark van Roojen and Al Casullo.
+I was born in Omaha, Nebraska, and attended the University of Nebraska - Lincoln from 2002-05, where I was taught by Mark van Roojen and Al Casullo.
 My twin brother Simon is a professor of linguistics at Rutgers.

 I live in Toronto with my partner (Katharine), dog (Milo), and cat (Rori).